-What is idiopathic thrombocytopenic purpura?
+What is immune thrombocytopenic purpura?

 Platelets are tiny components of the blood which help blood to clot when we injure ourselves.
 They are also known as thrombocytes.
 They are made inside bone, in the bone marrow.
 They are released into the bloodstream and travel through the body for about seven days, before they are removed by the spleen.
 The spleen is an organ that lies at the top of the tummy (abdomen) under the ribs on the left-hand side.

 A normal number of platelets is between 150 and 400 x 109 per litre.
 This is found by a blood test.
 If you have too many platelets, your blood will clot too easily.
 If you do not have enough platelets, you may bruise and bleed more easily than usual.

 How common is ITP in children?

 ITP occurs in about 2 to 5 of every 100,000 children.
 It is most common in children around the age of 5 or 6 years, but it can occur at any age.

 What are the symptoms?

 - Most children will not have any symptoms.

 - Those who do develop symptoms have bruising or a purple or red rash - purpura.
 There may be tiny red spots, or larger areas of bruising or rash.
 This usually appears over 1-2 days.